doar-e/doar-e.github.io/content/articles/reverse-engineering/2021-04-09-reverse-engineering-tcpip.markdown

 *Buffer = Reassembly->Ipv6;
 ```

-My theory was that there might be code that would read this `Ipv6.length` (which is truncated as `__ROR2__` expects a `uint16_t`) and something bad might happen as a result.
+My theory was that there might be some code that would read this `Ipv6.length` (which is truncated as `__ROR2__` expects a `uint16_t`) and something bad might happen as a result.
 Although, the `length` would end up having a smaller value than the actual real size of the packet; it was hard for me to come up with a scenario where this would cause an issue but I still chased this theory as this was the only thing I had.

 What I started to do at this point is to audit every demuxer that we saw earlier.
 I looked for ones that would use this `length` field somehow and looked for similar retreat / `NdisGetDataBuffer` patterns.
 Nothing.
 Thinking I might be missing something statically so I also heavily used WinDbg to verify my work.
 I used hardware breakpoints to track access to those two bytes but no hit.
 Ever.
 Frustrating.